crolllab/IBIOL-compute-resources/README.md

 [RStudio web interface](http://legcompute3.unine.ch:8787): `http://legcompute3.unine.ch:8787`

-### Access files with a client
+## Server organization and quota

+Every user has a home folder: `/home/username` with a quota of 50-100 GB.
+This is where you could store your scripts and small data files.

+You also have access to a data folder: `/data/username` with a quota of 1+ TB.
+This is the place to download, analyze and store your data.

+All users have access to `/scratch`.
+This is a space to storage large amounts of temporary files.
+Files older than 30 days will automatically be deleted!

+Please check your quota on the login screen.

+## Transferring files

 You can use a client like Cyberduck to access the files on the server.
 Choose "SFTP (SSH File Transfer Protocol)" and use the same credentials as for the ssh connection.

-### Server organization and quota

-Every user has a home folder: `/home/username` with a quota of `20 GB`.
-This is where you could store your scripts and small data files.

-You also have access to a data folder: `/data/username` with a quota of `1 TB`.
-This is the place to download, analyze and store your data.

-### Transferring files

 You can use `scp` or `rsync` to transfer files between your local machine and the server.
 Here is an example:

 ```